 Bachelor of Science, Major in Integrated Studies: Bioethics and Policy in Healthcare Concentration

-The BS in Integrated Studies: Bioethics and Policy in Healthcare Concentration combines Health Sciences, Philosophy, and Sociology minors to prepare students for ethical and socially aware careers in healthcare.
-It equips them to approach a career in healthcare challenges with a balance of ethical considerations and practical solutions.
-Graduates pursue careers in healthcare administration, public health policy, ethics consultation, patient advocacy, and health education.
-They manage healthcare operations, ensure compliance with laws and regulations, research and analyze policies, healthcare delivery, and health insurance.
+The BS in Integrated Studies: Bioethics and Policy in Healthcare Concentration combines Health, Philosophy, and Sociology minors to prepare students for ethical and socially aware careers in healthcare.
+This combination of minors equips students to approach a career in healthcare challenges with a balance of ethical considerations and practical solutions.
+Graduates pursue careers in healthcare administration, public health policy, ethics consultation, patient advocacy, and health education, and can manage positions within healthcare operations, legal and regulatory compliance, policy research and analysis, healthcare delivery, and health insurance.

 Bachelor of Science, Major in Integrated Studies: Bioethics and Policy in Healthcare Concentration